 If a person is experiencing any of these symptoms, the dental pulp may be infected.
 Getting prompt treatment to help relieve symptoms and prevent permanent damage is recommended.

 A root canal is usually performed in a series of dentist-office visits, first to remove the diseased pulp, and then to clean and seal the tooth to prevent further damage.

 During the first office visit, the dentist will make an opening in the tooth leading into the pulp chamber, and remove the damaged pulp.
 The canals of the root are cleaned and shaped to prepare them for a filling material.
 A temporary filling will be placed in the opening to protect the tooth between appointments.
 The dentist may also prescribe medication to control infection and promote healing.

 At the next appointment, the temporary filling will be removed, and the pulp chamber and root canals thoroughly cleaned and filled.
 The pulp chamber is usually filled with a biocompatible, rubber-like material called gutta-percha, which is cemented to the tooth with a sealer paste.
-The final step of the root canal procedure is to restore the tooth with a crown, post or other restorative device.
+The final step of the root canal procedure is to restore the tooth with a crown, post, or other restorative devices.

 Although many patients think of root canals as being painful and uncomfortable, that is usually not the case.
 Local anesthesia is used to numb the affected area, although it may not be needed because the nerve tissue is dead.
 However, anesthesia often helps patients relax.